Sheiduna. Sheitan’s bride? A she-dune? Seduction? Is that how they named you, I asked the perfume. Why?

 Press materials provided by Puredistance describe this novelty (created by CécileZarokian, ISIPCA graduate, she was trained for four years in Robertet, at first in Grasse, then in Paris.
 She was still a trainee when she created her first fragrance, Amouage Epic Woman.
 The name is invented by Jan Ewoud Vos, Puredistance founder), like this:

-Ingredients: lemon, tangerine, blackcurrant, aldehydes, Bulgarian rose essence, geranium, clove, vetyver, patchouly, amber woody, incense, benzoin, myrrh, tonka bean, vanilla pods and musks.”
+Ingredients: lemon, tangerine, blackcurrant, aldehydes, Bulgarian rose essence, geranium, clove, vetyver, patchouly, amber woody, incense, benzoin, myrrh, tonka bean, vanilla pods, and musks.”

 There you are, ingredients and all: yet, beware.
 This perfume doesn’t have the classical pyramid structure, nor will you be able to sum it up at once.
-You might love it or hate it, or hate it at first and than realize couple of hours later that you want it as your signature perfume.
+You might love it or hate it, or hate it at first and then realize a couple of hours later that you want it as your signature perfume.
 It’s tricky, it’s strong and it’s pricey.

 You’ve got to meet her in silence.
-She might seem orientally mystic but cold and distant, yet you can sense there is so much more under that self contained first impression.
+She might seem orientally mystic but cold and distant, yet you can sense there is so much more under that self-contained first impression.
 When I took the second breath images and scents swirled around my head, extracting bits and pieces connected to my olfactory memories…desert!
 I wondered which one was it…was it Israel?
 No. Sahara?
 Not this time, but close enough.
 Suddenly I was again in the dusty bus, on my way to the Valley of Kings, taking a right turn, passing the path made of ancient stones and climbing the stairs of the magnificent temple of Hatshepsut.

 My first impression of Sheiduna was oops, there we go powerful oriental again.
 Nah.
 But then came tangerines (I must have summoned them in the previous post “Tangerine Trees and Marmelade Skies) and lemon, gently unveiling Bulgarian rose.
 Subtle, seductive rose.
 It lasts and it lasts, leaving me with soft amber, near skin seductive fragrance.
 Soft as desert sands in the late afternoon, where all the scents of this world are gone and you can actually smell the sunbathed sand, the rocks, the sky, the Sun, your own skin and wind.
 I don’t know why but I thought this is how she might have smelled, the woman who became the King.